 Due to their propensity to gnaw through almost anything, Norway rats can cause serious damage to landscapes, structures, equipment, and personal items, hence making them a costly threat.
 On the health side, the accumulation of dried rat feces can contaminate food sources, trigger allergic reactions in humans, and spread harmful bacteria, diseases and viruses like Bubonic Plague, jaundice, rat-bite fever, cowpox virus, trichinosis and salmonellosis.
 Norway rats can also introduce fleas into a home, which can lead to painful, itchy bites, and other health risks.

-Mice & Rat Management
+Mice & Rat Management on Long Island

 Following the principles of Integrated Pest Management (IPM), a Paramount Rodent Management Program almost always include a combination of the control methods described below, and are customized to meet your needs, concerns, and budget.
 It all begins with an onsite inspection so we can develop the right attack plan.